-- In a bowl combine the yogurt, mustards, lemon juice, salt and pepper.
+- In a mixing bowl combine the yoghurt, Dijon mustard, wholegrain mustard, lemon juice, salt and pepper.
 Add in the grated/shredded vegetables and stir them into the yoghurt mixture until everything is evenly coated.
 Set aside.

 - When the fish skin is crispy, flip the fish over and cook for a further 2 minutes.
 The fish is cooked when the flesh is light pink, opaque and easily flaked.